boatinalamp/website/content/post/Why I made This blog.md

 * Make something lovely.
 * Lend a hand to others.

-All of this is possible thanks to the power of a blog.so I try to make it easy to read on your end
+All of this is possible thanks to the power of a blog.
 ## To improve my writing ability
 Starting a blog had made a significant impact on my writing skills, it allowed me to express myself better, Starting out was a little strange and awkward at first.
 However, after I found something to write about, I found that writing became easier as I got into the swing of things.
 I was able to speak more effectively, and create a style that is entirely my own 😉.